Ready to dive into the Scion xB’s best and worst years?

 Scion xB Generations

 The Scion xB burst onto the scene in 2004, turning heads with its boxy silhouette and spacious interior.
 This compact car wasn’t just another face in the crowd – it was a statement on wheels.
-Young drivers flocked to it, drawn by its unique blend of practicality and unconventional style.
+Young drivers flocked to it, drawn by its unique blend of practicality and eccentric style.

-Let’s break it down era by era:
+Let’s break it down epoch by epoch:

 Generation | Years |